reble/llvm/sycl/doc/design/CommandGraph.md

 Implementation of [UR command-buffers](#UR-command-buffer-experimental-feature) for each of the supported SYCL 2020 backends.

+Currently Level Zero and CUDA backends are implemented.
-This is currently only Level Zero but more sub-sections will be added here as other backends are implemented.
+More sub-sections will be added here as other backends are supported.

 ### Level Zero